ryenus/hsqldb/trunk/testrun/sqltool/README.txt

 FILE NAMING AND ASCII/BINARY CONVENTIONS

-    You can name SQL scripts anything that you want, except that the filename suffix ".nsql" is reserved for negative SQL scripts (see the next section about that).
+    You can name SQL scripts anything that you want, except that the filename suffixes ".nsql"  and ".inter" are reserved for negative and interactive SQL scripts, correspondingly (see the next section about that).

-    If you plan to run runtests.bash with no filename arguments, it will execute all *.sql and *.nsql scripts in the current directory.
+    If you plan to run runtests.bash with no filename arguments, it will execute all *.sql, *.nsql, an d*.inter scripts in the current directory.
-    So, if you plan to run runtests.bash this way, you must take care to name only scripts **which you want executed at the top level** with extension sql or nsql.
-By "at the top level", I mean that if you are nesting SQL scripts with the \i command, you can't name the nested script with suffix .sql or .nsql or the script will accidentally be executed directly when you run runtests.bash without script arguments.
+    So, if you plan to run runtests.bash this way, you must take care to name only scripts **which you want executed at the top level** with extensions sql, nsql, inter.
+By "at the top level", I mean that if you are nesting SQL scripts with the \i command, you can't name the nested script with suffix .sql, .nsql, or .inter or the script will accidentally be executed directly when you run runtests.bash without script arguments.
 It's a simple concept, but, as you can see, it's a little difficult to explain, so here's an example.

     You have a script name "top.sql" which contains